 Most vendors only accept cash, and there is an ATM near the North entrance for your convenience.
 Some, however, do accept credit cards under the condition that they must then charge you tax on the item.
 A downside to the outdoor market is there are no bathrooms or changing rooms.

-However, there are a multitude of food vendors - so skip brunch and come hungry!
+However, there is a multitude of food vendors - so skip brunch and come hungry!

 Becoming a Vendor